paulmackinlay/state-machine/docs/implementation.md

 ## Tracking the `StateMachine`

-If you need to track the `StateMachine` so that you call monitor the current state and any transitions, you can use a `StateMachineListener`.
+If you need to track the `StateMachine` so that you can monitor the current state and any transitions, you can use a `StateMachineListener`.
 A single `StateMachineListener` can be set on the `StateMachine`, at build time here is how to add one: